openshift/enhancements/enhancements/security/bmc-ca-certificate-support.md

   `verify_ca` path for all drivers.
 If `default_verify_ca_path` is set and `driver_info["xxxx_verify_ca"]=true`, then use the value of `default_verify_ca_path` as `verify_ca` instead of `true`.
-With this approach, a separate CA certificate default path can be specified for SSL connections with BMCs without having to add the CA certificate to the system's default certificate bundle.
+With this approach, separate CA certificates can be specified for SSL connections with BMCs without having to add them to the system's default certificate bundle.

-- Modify [ironic-image][Metal3 Ironic Container] to check if the CA certificate exists at a pre-defined path.
-If it does, set the `default_verify_ca_path` in `ironic.conf` using that pre-defined path as the value.
-For the Metal3 Ironic Container, this pre-defined path can be, e.g. `/certs/ca/bmc/tls.crt`, which is the mount point for the CA certificate when starting the container.
+- Modify [ironic-image][Metal3 Ironic Container] to specify the CA certificates in a pre-defined path to Ironic.
+The pre-defined path can be, e.g.
+  `/certs/ca/bmc`, which is the mount point for the CA certificates in ironic-image.
+When starting the container, check if `/certs/ca/bmc` exists, if it does, then:
+  - Write the CA certificates mounted in `/certs/ca/bmc` to a file, e.g.
+    `/tmp/bmc-tls.pem`.
+  - Launch a process to monitor changes to `/certs/ca/bmc`, if changes are detected, then update `/tmp/bmc-tls.pem` accordingly.
+  - Set the `default_verify_ca_path` in `ironic.conf` using `/tmp/bmc-tls.pem`
+    as the value.

 - Modify [installer][OpenShift Installer] for control plane installation:
-  - Add a new optional field `platform.baremetal.bmcCACert` in `install-config.yaml` to allow users to enter the contents of the CA certificate.
+  - Add a new optional field `platform.baremetal.bmcCACert` in `install-config.yaml` to allow users to enter the contents of the CA certificates.
-  - Perform a pre-validation of the SSL connection with the BMCs using the provided CA certificate before the installation begins.
+  - Perform a pre-validation of the SSL connection with the BMCs using the provided CA certificates before the installation begins.
 If the validation fails, an error message will be outputed to indicate which baremetal failed.
 This helps to identify issues early on, especially for the time-consuming IPI installation.
   - Modify `startironic.sh.template`:
-    - Create the CA certificate file to `/tmp/bmc/tls.crt` by redirecting `platform.baremetal.bmcCACert` in the bootstrap VM.
+    - Create the CA certificate files in `/tmp/bmc` of the bootstrap VM according to `platform.baremetal.bmcCACert`.
-    - Mount `/tmp/bmc/tls.crt` to `/certs/ca/bmc/tls.crt` for setting
-      `default_verify_ca_path` when starting the Ironic container.
+    - Mount `/tmp/bmc` to `/certs/ca/bmc` when starting the Ironic container.
-    - Create a ConfigMap named `bmc-verify-ca` using `/tmp/bmc/tls.crt` in `openshift-machine-api` namespace.
+    - Create a ConfigMap named `bmc-verify-ca` using `/tmp/bmc` in `openshift-machine-api` namespace.

 - Modify [cluster-baremetal-operator][OpenShift Cluster Baremetal Operator]